 ShareFacebook Twitter AddThis

-We've listed seven of the top culinary museum restaurant destinations to check out, from London to Tokyo, where we wouldn’t blame you if you’re tempted to head straight for dinner and skip the art altogether.
+Whether you're in London or Tokyo, there's an exciting food destination to be found in many leading museums where we wouldn't blame you if you were tempted to head straight for dinner and skip the art altogether.

 Take a look and see which restaurant will entice you across the threshold of your nearest museum soon.